breimanntools/xomics/docs/source/index/CONTRIBUTING_COPY.rst

 Latest Version
 --------------

-To test the latest development version, you can use pip:
+To install the latest development version using pip, execute the following:

 .. code-block:: bash